f4exb/sdrdaemon/README.md

   - Better performance: early tests show at least a 2x improvement in CPU load (two times lower)
   - Integration of all devices supported by SDRangel
   - Possibility to run the Rx and Tx channels of the same device concurrently
+  - Use the same REST API as SDRangel to control all parameters.
+Makes nanomsg dependency obsolete.
   - Even more configuration options provided by SDRangel

 Consequently as soon as the new release (4.1) of SDRangel is out this project will be archived.